2018 Provincial Sales Tax Rates (PST/RST) in Canada

 Businesses in most provinces must collect the PST, GST, HST, or some combination of these taxes.

-The tax rates in those provinces with HST are:
+As of 2018, the tax rates in those provinces with the HST are:

-Four provinces currently have provincial sales tax which they charge separately but in addition to the GST.
-The provincial sales tax rates and names are:
+Additionally, four provinces have provincial sales taxes which they charge separately but in addition to the 5 percent GST.
+As of 2018, these provinces and their provincial sales tax rates are:

-Besides having different PST rates generally, provincial sales taxes may vary within provinces depending on what product or service is being taxed.
-For example, in BC, while the usual provincial sales tax is 7 percent, you will be charged 12 percent when you purchase a vehicle from a private individual and 10 percent when you purchase alcohol.
-(See Charging and Collecting Tax in British Columbia for more information.)
-As a vendor, it's your responsibility to learn what PST rates apply to your goods and services and charge the correct rates.
+Provincial sales taxes can also vary within provinces depending on what product or service is being taxed.
+For example, although the usual provincial sales tax is 7 percent in British Columbia, you'll be charged 12 percent if you purchase a vehicle from a private individual, and 10 percent when you purchase alcohol.

-As an operator of a business in any of the provinces that has PST, it's your responsibility to charge, collect and remit provincial sales tax on applicable goods and services.
-Unlike GST/HST, there is no Small Supplier exception for provincial sales tax (except for in BC; see Does Your Business Need to Register for BC PST? for details).
+An operator of a business in any of the provinces that has a PST must charge, collect, and remit the provincial sales tax on applicable goods and services.
+Unlike with the GST and HST, there is no small supplier exception for provincial sales tax except for in British Columbia.
+Some British Columbia vendors must register for the B.C.
+PST.